huggingface/blog/infini-attention.md

 ![Figure 5c: global weights across training](./assets/185_infini_attention/exp57_global_weights_across_training.png)

 As you see, the global weights are now distributed across the range from 0 to 1, with 10% of heads having a global weight between 0.9 and 1.0, even though after 18k steps, most heads stopped changing their global weights.
 But now we are quite confident in saying that we have set up the experiments to allow convergence if gradient descent wants to.
-The only question now is whether Infini Attention works well enough.
+The only question now is whether Infini-attention works well enough.

 The following valuations were run at 1.5B tokens.